skypjack/entt/docs/md/meta.md

   elements.
 Modifying the returned object will then directly modify the element inside the container.

-Container support is deliberately minimal but theoretically sufficient to satisfy all needs.
+Container support is minimal but likely sufficient to satisfy all needs.

 ## Pointer-like types

 As with containers, it's also possible to communicate to the meta system which types to consider _pointers_.
-This will allow to dereference instances of `meta_any`, obtaining light _references_ to the pointed objects that are also correctly associated with their meta types.<br/>
+This will allow to dereference instances of `meta_any`, thus obtaining light _references_ to the pointed objects that are also correctly associated with their meta types.<br/>
 To make the meta system recognize a type as _pointer-like_, users can specialize the `is_meta_pointer_like` class. `EnTT` already exports the specializations for some common classes.
 In particular: